tornadoweb/tornado/website/sphinx/releases/next.rst

   method).
 * The ``Etag`` header is now returned on 304 responses to an ``If-None-Match`` request, improving compatibility with some caches.
+* `tornado.simple_httpclient` no longer includes basic auth credentials in the ``Host`` header when those credentials are extracted from the URL.